fogg-lab/ecm-chemoresistance-rnaseq-analysis/README.md

 Identify extracellular matrix (ECM) components that are associated with chemotherapy drug resistance in endometrial cancer and cervical cancer.

-GitHub.io site (work in progress): https://fogg-lab.github.io/ecm-chemoresistance-rnaseq-analysis/
+GitHub.io site (at the moment the page contains figures generated from analysis on TCGA-CESC): https://fogg-lab.github.io/ecm-chemoresistance-rnaseq-analysis/

 ## Setup